 Cybersecurity

 With ICTs increasingly underpinning a broad range of human activities, modern societies have developed a growing dependency on ICTs in their daily operations and management of critical infrastructure.
-However, this creates risks that need to be managed at all levels – national, regional and international.
+However, this creates risks that need to be addressed at all levels – national, regional and international in collaboration with all stakeholders.

 Without ensuring confidence and security in the use of ICTs, the lack of trust can hinder the adoption of ICTs and minimize their positive impact in countries’ development process.

+This is especially important to protect the vulnerable, especially children as one out of three internet users is below the age of 18.
+As the sole facilitator of WSIS Action Line C5 “Building Confidence and Security of ICTs”, ITU is playing an important global effort to protect children online including through the multistakeholder Child Online Protection (COP) Initiative.
+The partnership brings together partners from all sectors of the global community to create a safe and empowering online experience for children around the world.

 Valuable lessons learned on eradicating poverty and promoting prosperity: